 Kreighbaum concludes deep squat is of little danger to knees unless these variables and factors are disregarded.
 Certainly, only limited type of athletes and performers may have the need to perform a full squat.
 Olympic weightlifters commonly bounce out of full front squat with near maximum resistances during both Clean & Jerk and Snatch.
 Incidentally, wide stance during Olympic-style squat further reduces knee torque forces.
 Reportedly, those proficient in Polzunec movement in style of Ukrainian national folk dance appear to experience few orthopedic problems (up until middle ages where their incident of orthopedic problems seems to be no greater than general population) despite their ability to perform a seemingly contraindicative movement for decades; body upright, bounding from one leg to the other in deepest squat position.
 Also see Over Generalizations.

 During the lower portions of a squat, the lumbar spine may flex if hip flexibility is limited.
-This posterior rotation of the pelvis is also known as Butt Wink.
+This posterior rotation of the pelvis is also known as butt wink.

 It is thought that the risk of low back injury is increased during spinal flexion under a load, particularly if muscles of lower back are not strong enough to support the flexed spine or if joint structures have not progressively adapted to such movement.
 Some suggest that the depth of the squat should stop just short of posterior pelvic rotation.

-Structural factors contributing to but wink include an individual’s hip socket depth, anteversion angle of the acetabulum or femoral neck, and diameter of the femoral neck.
+Structural factors contributing to butt wink include an individual’s hip socket depth, anteversion angle of the acetabulum or femoral neck, and diameter of the femoral neck.
 As one descends into the squat, the femoral neck (ball) makes contact with the superior rim of the acetabulum (socket).
 (Mee 2017)

 To continued the descent, the spine must flex as the pelvis posteriorly rotates to compensate for the inability of the hips to continue flexing, in order to keep the weight (barbell and upper body mass) over the base of support (feet).
-Likewise, inadequate ankle dorsiflexion may contribute to but wink by preventing knees from traveling forward and effectively shifting hips back.
-Torso must be angled more forward to maintain center of gravity possibly requiring spinal flexion once maximal hip range of motion is achieved.
+Likewise, inadequate ankle dorsiflexion may contribute to butt wink by preventing knees from traveling forward and effectively shifting hips back.
+Torso must be angled more forward to maintain center of gravity over feet, possibly requiring spinal flexion once maximal hip range of motion is achieved.
 A long femur or short torso can contribute to but wink in much the same way.

-A wider stance can both slightly increase hip range of motion and decrease the required magnitude of ankle dorsiflexion, possibly preventing Butt Wink, decreasing its magnitude, or increasing the depth in which it occurs.
+A wider stance can both slightly increase hip range of motion and decrease the required magnitude of ankle dorsiflexion, possibly preventing butt wink, decreasing its magnitude, or increasing the depth in which it occurs.
 With a wide stance squat, the Adductor Magnus inflexibility may have greater potential of inhibiting hip range of motion contributing to the onset of hip wink in a deep squat, particular if ankle flexibility and structural hip issues are not contributing.

 If hip mobility or ankle range of motion is insufficient to perform parallel or full squats, particular hip and ankle flexibility exercises can be performed in effort to eliminate or decrease spinal articulation throughout the lower portion of the squat.
 See Full Squat Flexibility and Deep Squat Test.